 Wedded Wood™ products illustrate how each walnut variety grows according to its heritage while still merging at the graft.
 The merging of California and European trees results in complex and beautiful patterns near the graft line.
 The primary pattern that one sees, as the two trees mature together, arise from their different growth rates.
-Because the Claro rootstock grows much faster than its European top, requires that each year's growth ring, at the graft, must curve ever more horizontally to find their partner's.
+Because the Claro rootstock grows much faster than its European top, means that each year's growth ring, at the graft, must curve ever more horizontally to find their partner

 Wedded Wood™ products have become popular as gifts for new couples or as anniversary gifts.
 Each piece, by design, demonstrates the best aspects of a good union: together the individuals can achieve much more than they could do separately, that each continues to grow in a manner consistent with their own heritage, and that the visible bond between them celebrates the complexity, beauty and strength of that union.